šŸ›”ļø Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 View the details of the selected account.
 These details will include:

-For any imported multisignature confiurations imported to Passport Prime, tapping Account Details here will show the configuration info, including all cosigners, and give you the opportunity to export the configuration as a QR code or a file.
+For any multisignature configurations imported to Passport Prime, tapping Account Details here will show the configuration info, including all cosigners, and give you the opportunity to export the configuration as a QR code or a file.

 Signing Transactions